 Recently, some of the team were lucky enough to dine at one of the nicest restaurants in Tasmania.
 T42 is located on Elizabeth Street Pier, and we lunched there after a trip to the snow on Mt Wellington.

 Despite the recent Tasmanian snowfalls, the weather was actually pretty decent.
 We chose an inside window seat, but there were plenty of relaxed patrons enjoying the spring weather along the water’s edge.

 Elizabeth Street runs through the centre of Hobart’s CBD and contains the city’s shopping mall.
 The Pier section of Elizabeth Street continues past Franklin Wharf, jutting out into Sullivans Cove.
-On one side is Castray Esplanade, where Saturday shoppers can enjoy the Salamanca Market.
-Hunter Street & Victoria Dock round out the wharf section, location of the former IXL jam factory building.
+On one side is Castray Esplanade, where Saturday shoppers can enjoy Salamanca Market.
+Hunter Street and Victoria Dock round out the wharf section, location of the former IXL jam factory building.

-Elizabeth Street Pier & Hobart Docks
+Elizabeth Street Pier and Hobart Docks

 Aside from the restaurants and hotel accommodation on the waterfront, Hobart’s Constitution Dock welcomes the sailors from the annual Sydney to Hobart yacht race.
-Arriving in the southern-most Australian capital in late December each year (after departing Sydney on Boxing Day), the scene is one of great celebration and excitement.
+Arriving in the southern-most Australian capital in late December each year, after departing Sydney on Boxing Day, the scene is one of great celebration and excitement.

 But you don’t need a major international maritime event as an excuse to enjoy a quiet little drink from the T42 bar.
 While we were enjoying lunch, a large group from a sailing tour disembarked, grabbed a seat and bought a drink.
 I must say, they looked right at home in no time!